Ahmed-elsayed-mahmoud/incubator-openwhisk-performance/README.md

+# This repository is deprecated and will be removed soon.
+The new location is here: https://github.com/apache/incubator-openwhisk/tree/master/performance

 # :electric_plug: Apache OpenWhisk - Performance Tests
 A few simple but efficient test suites for determining the maximum throughput and end-user latency of the Apache OpenWhisk system.